Vietnams Visa Process

-**important** Your passport must have 6 month of validity from the date of Travel. **important**
+**Important** Your passport must have 6 months of validity from the date of Travel. **Important**

-Our company Back of the Bike Tours have actually seen this issue a few times where one person in a group gets stopped from traveling because of this issue.
+Our company Back of the Bike Tours has actually seen this issue a few times where one person in a group gets stopped from traveling because of this issue.

 Don’t let it happen to you!
-Check cousin Jimmy and Grandma’s passport to make sure they aren’t expiring 6 months from the date you land in Vietnam.
+Check cousin Jimmy and Grandma’s passports to make sure they aren’t expiring 6 months from the date you land in Vietnam.

 This isn’t something you can get around as well, If you land in Vietnam with a passport that is expiring, they will not let you in.
 Your best and most unlikely scenario would be that your embassy would issue you an emergency passport to travel.
 The most likely thing to happen is that you will be on the next flight home after sitting in the airport for a number of hours.